paritytech/parity-bridges-common/docs/high-level-overview.md

 chain to a _target_ chain.
 This is because the two-sided interaction is really just the one-sided interaction with the source and target chains switched.

-To understand the full interaction with the bridge, take a look at [testing scenarios](./testing-scenarios.md) document.
+To understand the full interaction with the bridge, take a look at the [testing scenarios](./testing-scenarios.md) document.
 It describes potential use cases and describes how each of the layers outlined below is involved.

 The bridge is built from various components.
 Here is a quick overview of the important ones.